 But when it comes to choice, things may become tough deciding between the freddo or the frappé.
 And if you do choose freddo, would you prefer Freddo Cappuccino or Freddo Espresso?

 Thankfully, there are no right or wrong answers to these dilemmas.
 Everything is a matter of personal taste and opinion, but those unprimed to the Greek style of preparing these drinks may want to know what they’re in for.

 How the Frappe and the Freddo became popular in Greece

 So let’s take a closer look at these two famous Greek iced coffees.

 Freddo Espresso is the cold version of espresso coffee, made with a double shot of espresso coffee mixed in a mixer with ice cubes.
-Particularly popular among those who prefer a cold, strong coffee, the Freddo Cappuccino has become the most widely consumed coffee in Greece over the past ten or so years.
+Particularly popular among those who prefer a cold, strong coffee, the Freddo Cappuccino has become the most widely-consumed coffee in Greece over the past ten or so years.

-Many people say that if you put some vanilla ice or liquor in one of these coffees, the drink will be taken to a whole new level of tastiness.
+According to many people, if you put some vanilla ice or liquor in one of these coffees, the drink will be taken to a whole new level of tastiness.